Direct Enrollment and Enhanced Direct Enrollment

 - Primary EDE entities that build an EDE platform are required to integrate with a suite of more than 20 APIs that facilitate the eligibility, enrollment, and post-enrollment experience.

 - Primary EDE entities must undergo an extensive third-party audit of their EDE application and privacy/security structure, along with a CMS approval process and ongoing monitoring.

 - Upstream EDE entities that leverage a primary EDE entity’s platform, with only minor branding changes, are generally not subject to an audit of their application and privacy/security structure.
 However, if an upstream EDE entity wishes to make other deviations from an approved primary EDE entity's platform, the upstream EDE entity may also be subject to an audit.
-Upstream EDE entities that do not intend to build their own EDE pathway should refer to the list of approved EDE entities (PDF) to identify potential partners.
+Upstream EDE entities that do not intend to build their own EDE pathway should refer to the list of (PDF)approved EDE entities (PDF) to identify potential partners.

 It is important to note that the Exchange retains responsibility for making eligibility determinations.
 The Exchange will communicate those eligibility determinations to the EDE entity via the EDE APIs, and the EDE entity will display the results to the user on the EDE entity’s website.

 In addition, the issuer will continue to receive its 834 enrollment transactions for all enrollments from the Exchange regardless of whether the enrollment is completed on an EDE entity website or on HealthCare.gov.
 (Note: 834 files aren’t sent to the primary EDE entity unless that entity is the actual issuer associated with the enrollments.)